 Applications are to be submitted between 4 February - 11 March 2019.
 All applicants will be assessed together after the closing date and applicants will be informed week commencing 25 March 2019.

 The maximum grant fund for this project is £10,000.

 Priority will be given to applications received from those areas that are on the Tour de Yorkshire route.
-The full route can be viewed at letour.yorkshire.com
+The route can be found by visiting letour.yorkshire.com.

 We aim to support a number of projects run by groups within the community that will embrace the Tour de Yorkshire and maximise the potential, economic, and tourism impact of the race traveling through our district.